donnate/network_regularisation/experiments/Runtime comparisons example/Readme.md

-Runtime comparisons.ipynb explains the experiment design for the section 3: 'computation' of the paper.
+Runtime comparisons.ipynb explains the experiment design for Section 3: 'computation' of the paper.